microsoft/fast/packages/fast-form-generator-react/README.md

 ## Using the form generator
 ### Basic usage
 The required properties are the data, schema, and onChange function.
-The data should be tied to your state as this will change.
+The data should be tied to your state as the data will change when editing the form.

 ```jsx
 import Form from "@microsoft/fast-form-generator-react";